 Homepage of the site 'What to do with your life?'

 'Best practices' are the dogmas of the working world.
+They represent what is considered most effective, although their effectiveness is generally not rigorously proven.

-What do good practices lead to?
+Where do best practices lead us?

 Who promotes new best practices?